A proposal at 2020 N. Pacific Ave. includes 178 homes. (Workbench)

 Does the project meet city rules?

-The Downtown Plan dictates that the site can include buildings up to 50 feet tall, and cannot block buildings of Mission Hill.
+The Downtown Plan also dictates that the site can include buildings up to 50 feet tall, and cannot block buildings of Mission Hill.
 Because of the state density bonus, the building is allowed to bypass the height limit.

-Gordon said the building won’t block views of the hill.
+Gordin said the building won’t block views of the hill.
 But even if the building did block views, the rule is “pretty ambiguous” and may not apply to the project, he said.

 Can Santa Cruz city leaders block the project?